 Consider retargeting visitors for 180 days.
 You’ll want to show them different ads during this period until they convert.
 However, at least in my experience as a store owner, it’s the length that converts the best.

 Retargeting on Autopilot by Shoelace is the most popular retargeting app on Shopify.
 They’re even one of Facebook’s Marketing Partners.
 If you’re struggling to create your own retargeting ads or want to outsource your retargeting ads, their experts are trained to deliver retargeting ads that convert.
 They can create ad sequences to better optimize your sales funnel to land the conversion.
-It even integrates with Mailchimp by retargeting customers after an email is sent out.
+It even integrates with email marketing software by retargeting customers after an email is sent out.
 They’ve recently introduced product review ads that showcase your product reviews, a customer quote and your product to increase your conversions with social proof.

 Kit can be used to automate retargeting campaigns.
 The app allows you to easily set up your Facebook campaigns and will run the ads for you on your behalf.